 Conclusion

 In India, classical languages are acknowledged as having autonomous literature and long-standing customs.
-They are made up of various alterations that have evolved over time and diverged over centuries.
+They comprise various alterations that have evolved and diverged over centuries.
 The golden age of literature is characterised by the languages of this time.

 Article Written By: Atheena Fathima Riyas